top of page

 Evel Knievel

-An important step if you want to learn how to join the Hells Angels, then the next in the list of Hells Angels membership requirements is a motorcycle, but not just any motorcycle.
-It should be a Harley Davidson motorcycle, however some other makes including Buell motorcycle (which is owned by Harley Davidson) may also be acceptable.
-In general, any of the major one percenter motorcycle clubs will not allow non American motorcycles.
-Some of the reasoning behind this links back to the period when many of the clubs were started, World War II was fresh on the mind and supporting the enemy nations was not high on the list of priorities.
-Riding American made bikes shows strong patriotism
+An important step if you want to learn how to join the Hells Angels, that the next in the list of Hells Angels membership requirements is a motorcycle, but not just any motorcycle.
+It should be a Harley Davidson motorcycle; however, some other makes, including Buell motorcycle (which is owned by Harley Davidson), may also be acceptable.
+In general, any of the major one percent motorcycle clubs will not allow non-American motorcycles.
+Some of the reasoning behind this links back to the period when many of the clubs were started, World War II was fresh on the mind, and supporting the enemy nations was not high on the list of priorities.
+Riding American-made bikes shows strong patriotism

-Next in the list of Hells Angels membership requirements is that you will need to ride, a lot.
-Don’t even think about buying a Harley Davidson fresh from the showroom floor, parking it out the front of a clubhouse and thinking that means you are a biker.
-Clubs including the Hells Angels MC go pretty much everywhere by motorcycle, they aren’t just the toy that comes out on the weekend if the sun has come out.
+Next in the list of Hells Angels membership requirements is that you will need to ride a lot.
+Don’t even think about buying a Harley Davidson fresh from the showroom floor, parking it out front of a clubhouse, and thinking that means you are a biker.
+Clubs, including the Hells Angels MC, go pretty much everywhere by motorcycle; they aren’t just the toy that comes out on the weekend if the sun has come out.

 A fully patched member will have voting rights, of which they are expected to utilise.
-The Hells Angels MC has a number of meets throughout the year and it is expected that all members should attend whenever possible.
-If you start missing several of these meets then questions will be ask about your dedication to the club.
+The Hells Angels MC has a number of meets throughout the year, and it is expected that all members should attend whenever possible.
+If you start missing several of these meetings, then questions will be asked about your dedication to the club.

 Committing to join the club should be thought of as a life commitment.